awslabs/aws-lambda-web-adapter/examples/springboot/README.md

 * [Maven](https://maven.apache.org/)
 * [Docker](https://www.docker.com/products/docker-desktop)

-Container image `aws-lambda-adapter:latest` should already exist.
-You can follow [README](../../README.md#how-to-build-it?) to build Lambda Adapter.

 ## Deploy to Lambda
 Navigate to the sample's folder and use the SAM CLI to build a container image
 ```shell